 I also feel like people in the whole world are slightly feeling tired of this kind of belief that “more strong connections are better”.
 We all have only one body and it actually seems easy to realize how it’s impossible to handle so many relationships with people but many people don’t.
 Here I’m not talking about how many amount of

 the thing is that you don’t even need to define that person as your friend.
 Friends are like a natural phenomenon.
 You will notice if he’s your friend way later.
-Maybe one day somebody would asks you and him “So you guys are friends right?” and then you would answer “well yes, I guess we are!”.
+Maybe one day somebody would ask you and him “So you guys are friends right?” and then you would answer “well yes, I guess we are!”.

 I’m not sure if you can apply the same logic to a relationship between man and woman.
-But for example in France as far as I know through my experience to live there about 10 months, where it starts is really fuzzy.
-It’s like the contrary of Japan.
+But for example in France as far as I know through my experience to live there for about 10 months, where it starts is really fuzzy.
+It’s like the contrary to Japan.
 People confess and if they both agree, they are “officially” a couple.
 I don’t know which is better, there is no better or worse in this but that’s why I don’t know if you can use the same logic to this.
-It cannot be fuzzy when it comes to a marriage for sure.
+It cannot be fuzzy when it comes to marriage for sure.

 Marriage is, needless to say, different from friendship or relationship.
-The biggest different part is that it’s a contract that human created to support each other for long period.
-Friendship can be a natural phenomenon but the marriage cannot be.
+The biggest different part is that it’s a contract that humans created to support each other for a long period.
+Friendship can be a natural phenomenon but marriage cannot be.
 There is something intentional.
 You could also call it “ancient wisdom”.
-There are couples that this system works well and of course there are many that it doesn’t work at all.
+There are couples that this system works well and of course, there are many that it doesn’t work at all.
 It depends on how each person is grown-up or their own situation around.
 Not only the system causes the result, everything(the system and the couple) is the cause of the result.

 I didn’t expect to write this much but I have my reading stuff left so here I’ll stop.
 It’s all just me saying anyway.